-- TSP (trisodium phosphate) – If the walls are greasy and grimy, clean with diluted TSP.
-Mix one half cup of TSP for every 2 gallons of warm water in a bucket.
+- TSP (trisodium phosphate) – If the walls are greasy and grimy, clean them with diluted TSP.
+Mix one-half cup of TSP for every 2 gallons of warm water in a bucket.
 You can follow the manufacturer’s recommendation.

 - Sandpaper (150- to 180-grit) – to sand down any paint that is coming off from previous layers.
-Sanding the walls will make a smooth surface, clear the rough spots and help with adhesion of new coats.
+Sanding the walls will make a smooth surface, clear the rough spots, and help with the adhesion of new coats.
 Also, sanding removes dirt and grit stuck in old layers of paint on your wall.
-Sanding can be time consuming job.
+Sanding can be a time-consuming job.

 Repair any damages or nail holes.
 Smooth out the edges.
 Peel off any loose pieces.

 Repair the wall

 Now that your walls are clean, repair the wall.

 If you have any damages or holes on your wall, it is best to fix them before painting over wallpaper.